When you think gardening, think local seeds and supplies

 (Note: there is no requirement to return seeds in the fall, it just helps the library keep its seed library robust for all users).

 Deb’s Greenhouse – Local favourite for flowers, Deb’s Greenhouse also sells their own brand of flower and vegetable seeds branded ‘Secret Garden Seeds.’
 The varieties sold are those Deb and her family have been growing for generations, well-adapted to our local climate.
+You can buy them online before the greenhouse opens mid-April.

 Moonglow Gardens – Based in Sturgeon County, Moonglow Gardens (website) is a “small artisanal seed-production farm growing heirloom & open-pollinated seed.”
 They have a large selection of high-quality, (non-certiifed) organic seeds for flower, herb and vegetable varieties selected to thrive in our local growing conditions.